app-net-interface/awi-catalyst-sdwan-operator/README.md

 ## Development

-The kube-awi uses kubebuilder framework for automatic creation of:
+The catalyst-sdwan-operator uses kubebuilder framework for automatic creation of:
 * Custom Resource Definitions
 * Operator's code for UPDATE actions